 In order to prevent misuse of these precious oils and ensure their maximum benefit, Young Living Founder and CEO D. Gary Young, working with Director of Global Education and Health Sciences Dr. Lindsey Elmore and other product experts on her team, has created this helpful safety guide.
 Refer to it to learn the basics of essential oil use, how to handle skin sensitivity, and other valuable information.

 I’m new to essential oils.
 How are they used?

-Young Living labels each bottle of Young Living essential oil with directions for how to use it; these directions vary based on your region.
-Please consult the product label for appropriate usage directions.
+Each bottle of Young Living essential oil is labeled with directions for how that oil can be used.
+Please refer to the product labeling and/or product guide in your region for appropriate usage directions.

 I see the term “carrier oil” used in several places.
 What is a carrier oil, what does it do, and why should I use it?

 A carrier oil is a vegetable oil such as coconut oil or grapeseed oil that can be used to dilute EO.
 YL V-6 Vegetable Oil Complex is an excellent carrier oil for all applications.
 Carrier oils ensure that EOs applied topically are comfortable.
 Dilution with a carrier oil does not dilute the effect of the EO, and prevents waste due to excessive application.
 Vegetable shortening, butter, margarine or petroleum derivatives (petrolatum jelly) should never be used as carrier oils.
 Some consumers choose to avoid olive oil as a carrier oil because of its strong aroma and thick viscosity.